 That way, your regular doctor can discuss any findings in detail with you and make a plan to follow up or treat anything discovered during your ultrasound.

-At any point during this process, you’re welcome to contact our ultrasound Bellingham, WA Advanced Medical Imaging office at (360) 255-6330 with any questions or concerns you may have.
+At any point during this process, you’re welcome to contact our ultrasound team at the Bellingham Advanced Medical Imaging office in Bellingham, WA by calling (360) 255-6330 with any questions or concerns you may have.